Download a PDF version of the FAQ here.

 What is NSLVE?

-Launched in 2013, the National Study of Learning, Voting & Engagement (NSLVE) is a service to colleges and universities interested in learning about their students’ voting habits, as well as a national database for research on college student voting and, more broadly, political learning and engagement in democracy.
-By participating in NSLVE, American colleges and universities can learn the registration and voting rates of their students for the 2012 and 2014 elections.
+Launched in 2013, the National Study of Learning, Voting and Engagement, or [en-selve], is a service to colleges and universities interested in learning their students’ voter registration and turnout rates in national elections since 2012, as well as a national database for research on college student voting, political learning and engagement in democracy.

 Why should my institution participate?

 By joining the study, you will receive a tailored, confidential report indicating the registration and voting rates of your students.
 We can break that information down by age, class level, field of study, and voting method.
-Participation is free, confidential, easy, and protective of student privacy.
+Participation is free, easy, and protective of student privacy.
+Your data remains confidential to your campus.
 You will also be helping us build a national database for research.

 How does it work?

-We formed a partnership with the National Student Clearinghouse (“Clearinghouse”), a nonprofit organization established by the higher education community in 1993 to provide educational reporting, verification, and research on behalf of its participating institutions.
-Over 3,300 U.S. colleges and universities send enrollment records to the Clearinghouse, and undoubtedly your institution does too.
+We formed a partnership with the National Student Clearinghouse (Clearinghouse), a nonprofit organization established by the higher education community to provide educational reporting, verification, and research.
+Over 95% of U.S. colleges and universities send enrollment records to the Clearinghouse.
+Your institution probably does, too.

 What elections are covered by NSLVE?

-We will provide data for 2012, 2014, and, down the road, 2016.
-At this time, we are not covering elections off-yearor special elections.
+We will provide data for 2012, 2014, 2016 and future elections.
+At this time, we are not covering elections off-year or special elections.

 How much does NSLVE cost?